epfl-ada/ada-2024-project-nhsvd/README.md

    ```
    python build_char_word_bags.py
    ```

-Total runtime: 15-20 minutes

-I (Sam) wrote a Rust version of the XML parser but this is probably fast enough.
+A member(Samuli Näppi) wrote a faster Rust version of the XML parser.

 --------